heythisisnate/nodemcu-smartthings/README.md

 _Update:_ Later on I saw [this NodeMCU board with a base](https://www.amazon.com/gp/product/B01MDTKAR2/ref=as_li_qf_sp_asin_il_tl?ie=UTF8&tag=heythisisnate-20&camp=1789&creative=9325&linkCode=as2&creativeASIN=B01MDTKAR2&linkId=f5b8649950c46c0644e88dfbace7567d) that looks like it eliminates the need for a breadboard.
 And [this kit](https://www.amazon.com/gp/product/B01N3KO7QV/ref=as_li_qf_sp_asin_il_tl?ie=UTF8&tag=heythisisnate-20&camp=1789&creative=9325&linkCode=as2&creativeASIN=B01N3KO7QV&linkId=d4335e6ef6331d73be4fa83bf3cfc338) also includes 40 jumper cables making it an attractive all-in-one starter set.

+_Update 2:_ One user reported that he had success with [this board](https://www.amazon.com/gp/product/B01N3P763C/ref=as_li_qf_sp_asin_il_tl?ie=UTF8&tag=heythisisnate-20&camp=1789&creative=9325&linkCode=as2&creativeASIN=B01N3P763C&linkId=f546e4e49606dfb8ec7bd89b0cadfeb4) which has 7 GPIO pins available for connecting sensors.
+With the board I bought and linked above, I could only get 4 or 5 pins working reliably.
+This may be a good option if you have more sensors and don't want to set up multiple devices.

 ### Some photos

 | a | b | c |